about this session

 This session supports:

-• Pupils to explore how people and places have changed over time.
+• Children to explore how people and places have changed over time.

 • Development of speaking and listening skills and asking perceptive questions.

-• Exploration of shape and pattern in the environment, including creating a symmetrical pattern.
+• Exploration of shape and pattern in the environment.